Maxtermax/hermes-io-docs/docs/basics/query.md

 ---
-sidebar_position: 8
+sidebar_position: 9
 ---

 # query

-`useStore` provides a `query` method meant to retrieve specifics chunks of data from the store, let's explore this by following the demo: [file explorer](https://stackblitz.com/~/github.com/Maxtermax/file-explorer)
+`useStore` returns a `query` method meant to retrieve specifics chunks of data from the store, let's explore this by following the demo: [file explorer](https://stackblitz.com/~/github.com/Maxtermax/file-explorer)

 ### Parameter